snwight/gol/README.md

 	gol_server:run(<<N>>).

-where N sets a finite number of ticks to execute, at 1 second intervals
+where N sets a finite number of ticks to execute, defaulting to 1000 ms intervals - tune this delay using erlang environment variable tempo, e.g.:
+{tempo, 50}

 ===